AdventureBear/trot/README.md

 ## Contributors

 [Justin Clagg](https://github.com/justinclagg)

 [Jay Hayse](https://github.com/sayrilamar)

 [Suzanne Atkinson](https://github.com/adventurebear)

 Contributions to this project are welcome and will be recognized here, feel free to create an issue with suggestions for templates or command line flags to include, additional functionality to speed React development.

-Open an issue or fork the rep here [Trot on Github](https://github.com/AdventureBear/trot "Trot on Github")
+Open an issue or fork the repo here [Trot on Github](https://github.com/AdventureBear/trot "Trot on Github")

 ## Change Log